sderose/Text/README.md

 #README for "Text" repo#

-Utilities and data for working with text files (including Unicode, but little or no markup -- the notion "plain text" is, imho, barely even meaningful).
+Utilities and data for working with text files (including Unicode, but little or no markup -- the notion "plain text" is, imho, barely meaningful).
+For utilities more closely involved with character set issues per se, see the neighboring "Charsets" repo.

 As with all my utilities, use "-h" to get help.

-OCR_resources/
+''OCR_resources/'' has some statistics and other information relevant to OCR error correction.

 ''addup'' --  A simple adding machine.
 Can also add times (hh:mm), and calculate hourly payments.